Code-Institute-Submissions/highroadlowroad/README.md

 * CSS3
 * Javascript - Used within various key elements of the site, including Navbar, Collapse, Dropdown Menu, Carousel, Buttons.
 It was also used for the animated elements of the site, such as the Animated Site Logo and Scroll Reveal Utility.
-* Google API used in line with Javascript to create an interactive element which displayed image markers, representing locations throughout Scotland.

 ## Frameworks, Libraries & Programs Used
 * [Bootstrap 4.5](https://getbootstrap.com/) - Bootstrap was utilised as a framework for CSS used throughout the site.
 * [Popper.js](https://popper.js.org/) - Used for the navigation elements on Carousel elements used on the site.
 * [jQuery](https://jquery.com/) - Used as a Javascript library by Bootstrap.
 * [GitHub](https://github.com/) - GitHub was utilised for version control of the site.
-* [Gitpod](https://www.gitpod.io/) - Gitpod was used over the duration of this site, as a virtual workspace environment.
+* [Gitpod](https://www.gitpod.io/) - Gitpod was used during the project, as a virtual workspace environment.
+* [Visual Studio Code](https://code.visualstudio.com) - This software had initially been used as a workspace environment, however, during site creation, it was revealed that
+Git requests and submissions, hadn't been implemented, and so switched to Gitpod to prevent any loss of content.
 * [WireframeCC](https://wireframe.cc/) - This service was utilised to create sample wireframe guides to structure the content to be displayed on the site.
 * [Google Fonts](https://fonts.google.com/) - Google Fonts was chosen to supply all fonts used throughout the site.
 * [Font Awesome](https://fontawesome.com/) - FontAwesome was used for icons used in the footer.
-* [Materialize](https://materializecss.com/) - Materialize was used for the 'Hamburger' menu item at the top of the page.
+* [Materialize](https://materializecss.com/) - Materialize was used for the 'Hamburger' menu item at the top of the page and the form 'Submit' button at page-end.
 * [Coolors](https://coolors.co/) - This service, was used to generate a colour palette which would be used against all elements in a consistent theme throughout the site.
 * Lightroom 4 - Pre-installed photography editing software used to compress the images used throughout the gallery pages.